Classic Oz prog-rock outfit get the re-release they always deserved

 By the early seventies progressive rock was at its peak.
 So was glam, and hard rock/heavy metal.
 Jazz fusion was also rising.
 It was almost as if a Pandora’s Jar had been opened, unleashing every creative possibility anyone could think of.
 And while it was generally England and America who were the dominating players, Australia also had its own fair share of talented musicians who were just as eager to spread their own artistic seed as anyone else in popular music.
 And no I’m not referring to Air Supply.

 In those heady days if a band’s title didn’t contain a reference to some illicit drug then it probably wasn’t worth listening to.
 In this respect Kahvas Jute was no exception.
-I won’t delve into the background of each band member, as you can read all that for yourself in the excellent liner notes of the reissue released by Aztec Music (all I will say is that some of its members CVs are about as impressive as they come, a literal who’s who of rock royalty).
+I won’t delve into the background of each band member, as you can read all that for yourself in the excellent liner notes of the reissue released by Aztec Records (all I will say is that some of its members CVs are about as impressive as they come, a literal who’s who of rock royalty).
 In 1971 they released their first, and sadly, only album, Wide Open.
-Although highly respected at the time, they were quickly forgotten once prog rock was usurped by all those empty headed pop poseurs, otherwise known as the new wave movement some several years later, who probably thought that long hair and beards would conflict with all that neon lighting.
+Although highly respected at the time, they were quickly forgotten once prog-rock was usurped by ever changing fashions in popular music.